janedoesrepo/TF2-ObjectDetection/README.md

  - Windows C++ Build Tools

 #### Protocol Buffers for serialization in TensorFlow
-- Download the correct Protocol Buffers for your system from here (https://github.com/protocolbuffers/protobuf/releases) and unzip the folder to `"C:\Program Files"`.
+- Download the correct Protocol Buffers for your system from [here](https://github.com/protocolbuffers/protobuf/releases) and unzip the folder to `"C:\Program Files"`.
 I am using "protoc-3.14.0-win64".

 - Add `C:\Program Files\protoc-3.14.0-win64\bin` to your 'PATH' environment variable in order to use the `protoc` command in your shell.
 Alternatively you can substitute the `protoc` command in the following sections with the full path of protoc.exe which should be `"C:\Program Files\protoc-3.14.0-win64\bin\protoc.exe"`

 #### Windows C++ Build Tools
-I had to update my C++ Build Tools in order to get pycocotools running correctly. you can download and install the newest version from here: https://go.microsoft.com/fwlink/?LinkId=691126.
+I had to update my C++ Build Tools in order to get pycocotools running correctly. you can download and install the newest version from [Microsoft](https://go.microsoft.com/fwlink/?LinkId=691126).

 ### Set up the virtual environment
-I am using miniconda (https://docs.conda.io/en/latest/miniconda.html), a light weight version of Anaconda.
+I am using [miniconda](https://docs.conda.io/en/latest/miniconda.html), a light weight version of Anaconda.
 All commands are run on Anaconda Prompt.
+Alternatively you can download and execute the `setup.cmd` from this repository.

 Create a virtual environment and install the necessary packages:
 ```bash